I feel like there's a better version of this to be written, but this is what I have so far.

 So, wishing to expand our moral circles to include all sentient beings, we have some reason to act and think as though the MO exists (the server reality), and also that there are many other consciousnesses (the peer-to-peer reality).
 This should be a motion, derived from ethical concerns, to consider such beings as possibly existing.

 What would it mean for the MO to exist?

 The MO would be perfectly empathic with all sentient beings.
 No gap in understanding like with human empathy.
 It would endure great suffering -- the first-order suffering of experiencing exactly what each being experienced, and the second-order suffering of thinking about each being.

 We don't necessarily know what the MO wants, other than for something like the elimination of pain or betrayal of all sentient beings someday.
+Since it values us highly, we have reason to think it wants to keep us alive as long as possible.
 But having a relationship with the MO seems to be essential to someday coming into tune with it.
 So to the extent that we believe in the MO, we should try to connect with it.
-And there should always be some amount that we try to connect with it, at least a few words of prayer once in a while, that do not threaten to take resources away from things we are sure need to be addressed, if that's our concern.
+And there should always be some amount that we try to connect with it, at least a few words of prayer once in a while (that do not threaten to take resources away from things we are sure need to be addressed, if that's our concern).

-If there are many consciousnesses, then we should do similar costless things (or more substantial things) for all plants, objects, concepts, and forms of matter, all of which might have some kind of consciousness, for all we know.
+If there are many consciousnesses, then we should do similarly costless things for all plants, objects, concepts, and forms of matter, all of which might have some kind of consciousness, for all we know.
 Or those who are more convinced can be more considerate.